yudhisteer/Understanding-Language-Models-Tokenization-and-Embeddings/README.md

 sentence_2 = "I am scared of python snakes"
 ```

 From the sentences above, we count how often each word appears in the vocabulary.
-Notice how we went from representing out sentences made of words to representing it to a **vector** of numbers also known as **vector representations**.
+Notice how we went from representing sentences made of words to representing as a **vector** also known as **vector representations**.

 ```python
 Bag of words for sentence 1: [1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 1, 1, 0, 0, 1, 0, 0, 0, 0]